720kb/angular-datepicker/README.md

 ###Tips

 ####Date validation
-If you want to validate the input, while user is typing (live), you have to refer to `ngModel`.
+If you want to validate the input, while user is typing for example, you just have to refer to the `ngModel`.
 As long as you use something like:
 ```html
 <div ng-controller="MyCtrl as ctrl">